-For example, it’s not uncommon to see beginners focusing their time on iso-lateral BOSU ball lunges rather than basic barbell squats…it should be quite clear that the latter is going to build a much better set of legs (in much less time too).
+For example, it’s not uncommon to see beginners focusing their time on iso-lateral BOSU ball lunges rather than basic barbell squats… it should be quite clear that the latter is going to build a much better set of legs (in much less time too).

-Now don’t get me wrong, you should always be looking for ways to fine tune your diet, training and supplementation.
+Now don’t get me wrong, you should always be looking for ways to fine-tune your diet, training, and supplementation.
 However, it’s wise to consider that most things in life are not distributed evenly.

 Enter Pareto’s Law: The 80/20 Principle

-To elucidate this point, let’s consider the infamous Pareto Principle that was originally founded upon the observation that 80% of Italy’s wealth belonged to only 20% of the population.
+To elucidate this point, let’s consider the infamous Pareto principle that was originally founded upon the observation that 80% of Italy’s wealth belonged to only 20% of the population.
 Many people now refer to this as the “80/20” rule as it can apply to many facets of life.

-For example, if you’re a business owner and you notice that 80% of your revenue comes from 20% of the customers, this is information that you can use to improve the efficacy of your marketing by focusing more on those customers.
+For example, if you’re a business owner and you notice that 80% of your revenue comes from 20% of the customers, this is information that you can use to improve the efficiency of your marketing by focusing more on those customers.

-It should be noted that the 80/20 rule is simply a rough guide about typical distributions; it is not a law of nature and the numbers don’t need to add up to 100.
+It should be noted that the 80/20 rule is simply a rough guide about typical distributions; it is not a law of nature, and the numbers don’t need to add up to 100.
 The main thing to keep in mind is that many things in life (effort/reward/output) have uneven distributions.

 There are infinitely more examples we could use, but let’s apply this to the health and fitness setting (I assume that’s why you’re reading this article after all).

 What if I told you that 80% of your results come from 20% of the exercises in your current training routine?